-The height differences slow down your pace but perhaps they are a way of getting to know the “perfect joy” of St Francis.
+This leg is challenging but one of the most memorable.
+The ups and downs will slow down your pace but perhaps they are a way of getting to know the “perfect joy” of St Francis.

 Dinner and Evening in Sansepolcro

-Sculpted on the door of the Cathedral of Sansepolcro is the traditional image of the pilgrim, with a stick and knapsack, as if to create a bond of continuity, over the centuries, between the ancient and the modern spiritual travellers.
-This route lasts approximately 4 hours, mainly on flat ground between the cultivated fields and ancient country houses.
+After an early breakfast, we will take a moment and visit Sansepolcro. (if we didn't get this chance when we arrived) Sculpted on the door of the Cathedral of Sansepolcro is the traditional image of the pilgrim, with a stick and knapsack, as if to create a bond of continuity, over the centuries, between the ancient and the modern spiritual travelers.

 The Village of Citerna, which is considered one of the most beautiful villages in Italy, stands on a hill in the Upper Tiber Valley and has the characteristics of a fortification functioning as a watchtower.

-Places worth visiting in the old town centre are: the church-museum dedicated to St. Francis, the Church of San Michele Arcangelo, in which you will find the precious Crucifixion by Pomarancio and a Madonna with Child of the Della Robbia school; a visit to the unusual medieval walkway within the walls is a must.
+Places worth visiting in the old town center are the church museum dedicated to St. Francis, the Church of San Michele Arcangelo, in which you will find the precious Crucifixion by Pomarancio and a Madonna with Child of the Della Robbia school; a visit to the unusual medieval walkway within the walls is a must.